jalil49/Cosplay-Academy/README.md

 	Potential solution: Unavailable without further modifying Kplug code

-3. Weird accessories load with characters, I think i've seen 3 consistent types

-	Cause: Unknown

-	Potential solution: Unknown

-4. Outfits not loading on starting Freeplay or Maker; can be swapped to with custom preset.
+3. Outfits not loading on starting Freeplay or Maker; can be swapped to with custom preset.

 	Cause: Probably character loading first

 	Potential solution: Forced reload

-5. Expanded outfit isn't supported atm so accessories above 20 won't probably load nor be replaced

-6. Main NPC's in post intial cutscenes don't wear the clothing generated.

-	Cause: character already loaded; allowing to run as is will mismatch the outfit between both cutscene and in-game model.

-	potential solution: none without creating another array to store existing character outfits; Possible to do using just ints to avoid a significantly larger memory footprint.
+4. Expanded accessories isn't fully supported as required for this mod will probably have to speak with developer to retain all items.
+I override up to the first 20 accessories to keep so characters who require more than 20 accessories on their head will be missing parts of it upon loading a new outfit

 ## Kplug fix